dmaurath/datasciencecoursera/GaCD/Course Project/README.md

 ==================================================================
 This is a script to create a tidy version (see definition in CODEBOOK.md) of data from Smartlab.
 The script was written by Daniel Maurath as a project for the course Getting And Cleaning Data.

-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+Data was collected from the accelerometers in Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-To learn more about the original data see Smartlabs README file — SMARTLAB_README.txt
+You can also learn more about the original data in the Smartlabs README file, which I have included in this repo — SMARTLAB_README.txt

 ###CONTENTS OF THIS REPO